wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/04-what-is-openapi-and-why-should-use-it.md

 ![Custom Connector on Power Apps Page][image-03]

-## Why Use an OpenAPI Document for Custom Connectors? ##
+## Why use an OpenAPI document for custom connectors? ##

 There are many advantages of using the OpenAPI document for your custom connector creation.
-But these two benefits are the most crucial for citizen developers.
+But the following two benefits are the most crucial for citizen developers.

-* **Remove dependencies**: Suppose your professional development team is fully stretched out and temporary unavailable to support you as a citizen developer.
-In this case, with an OpenAPI document you can create a custom connector by yourself.
-If the web APIs already have the OpenAPI document generation capability, you can download the OpenAPI document and create the custom connector with it.
+* **Remove dependencies**: With an OpenAPI document you can create a custom connector by yourself, without having to wait for somebody to create one for you from API Management.
+Plus, it is becoming more common for professional development teams to include OpenAPI document generation capabilities within the web API itself.
+This means you can download the OpenAPI document by visiting a URL and then create the custom connector with it.
-* **Increase agility**: The cadence of your Power App development increases when your web API development team can hand you an OpenAPI document, and you do not need to rely on them for anything further to create an use a custom connector.
+* **Increase agility**: The cadence of your Power App development increases when your web API development team can hand you an OpenAPI document, and you do not need to rely on them for anything further to create and use a custom connector.

-As you can see the diagram below, OpenAPI document doesn't have to know the actual implementation of the web API, as long as the contract remains the same.
+As you can see the diagram below, the OpenAPI document doesn't have to know the actual implementation of the web API, as long as the contract remains the same.

 ![OpenAPI without Having to Know Web API][image-04]

-## Custom Connector from OpenAPI or Azure API Management ##
+## A custom connector from an OpenAPI document or Azure API Management ##

 To create a custom connector, you can use either Azure API Management or an OpenAPI document.
 Which one should you choose?